-Join Chad Perkins for an in-depth discussion in this video Using Looks presets, part of Up and Running with Magic Bullet Suite.
+Join Chad Perkins for an in-depth discussion in this video Using Looks presets, part of Learning Magic Bullet Suite.

 Lets look a little bit more closely at using Looks Presets.
 Let me first explain this project here.
 I basically have this four k red footage, it's actually just a single still image.
 But it's 4096 by 2160 pixels.
 And it's in a two k composition, so it's scaled down.
 The reason why I want to to show that to you, is because what we're going to see with Looks is actually pretty great.
 It's not going to only apply the effect to just what we can see in the comp, it's going to apply it to the whole image regardless of the scale settings, or regardless how it's framed in the composition, which is really great.
 So, I applied Looks, now I'll go ahead and click the Edit> Looks Editor.
 And now, we can go over to the left, and you can see, that there's this huge tree here, we didn't see any of that tree in the After Effects window there.
 And now, we can see the whole entire shot, which is, again, really great for grading, because if you decide, later on, to move this shot, It will already be graded and it will already be in a way that's predictable because you'll know what it's going to look like.